andlabs/reallymine/JMICRON-CP48538Snotes.md

 - Before that, ~0x7F56 is called; a different code path is taken if it returns with carry clear.
 Within that function, there's an access of the DESTINATION command bytes (specifically 0x3E9F at ~0x7F67).
 But let's keep going for now... (as it turns out, I forgot it was the destination the first time, but if we keep going we see the source data has to be there by before this call (next bullet point), so...)
 - Reading back up the main code path, we see lots of zero page memory accesses and other single-byte or two-byte memory copies, only one of which (two bytes from 0x300C at ~0x9302 and four bytes from 0x3008 at ~0x92D6) is remotely interesting.

+0x3008 is the CBW length.
+Byte 0x300C is the flags, the upper bit of which is the data transfer direction.
+This bit is stored at RAM 0x25 bit 3.
+Let's follow that for now (partially because peeking doesn't reveal any other useful information...).

+There are quite a few accesses to this bit.
+(As a reminder, if the bit is set, the operation is a read operation.)

 ## Known boot ROM routines
 I believe these are provided by the boot ROM; if they are actually in RAM and copied on system startup, I do not know (TODO).
 - 0x1BBC - compare R0 to R4, R1 to R5, R2 to R6, R3 to R7